ElusiveTau/Barebones-ATmega328P-Pu/README.md

-###### Barebones-ATmega328P-Pu
-Documentation for a basic barebones Arduino microcontroller circuit.
+### Preface
+This documents tracks my progress as I learn about the ATmega328P-PU microcontroller (henceforth referred to as 328PPU).
+The "Barebones" aspect of this project involves breadboarding the 328PPU and slowly adding peripherals to it as required by different projects.
+By doing this, I hope to gain understanding of the architecture of the chip and hope to catch a glimpse of the process of designing a microcontroller.

+### Barebones 328PPU Build
 ###### Parts List
-- Arduino Uno Board
+- Arduino Uno Board (328PPU's AVRISP)
-- ATmega328P-PU
+- ATmega328P-PU (Target uC)
 - LM7805C Voltage Regulator
   - .33 uF, .1uF Electrolytic Capacitors
 - 16 MHz Crystal Oscillator *(2 or 4 pins)*
   - (2) 22uF Ceramic Capacitors
 - Pushbutton

-##### Instructions
+###### Instructions
-1. Use the LM7805C, .33uF, .1uF to make a voltage regulator circuit.
-The regulator's 5V output will power the breadboarded '328P-PU.
+1. Use the LM7805C, .33uF, .1uF to make a typical voltage regulator circuit.
+The regulator's 5V output will power the breadboarded 328PPU.
 2. Make the following connections:

 | Arduino Pins   |  ATmega328P-PU  | Misc.
 Connections |